 They earn interest for 30 years, and can be redeemed after five years with no penalty or after one year by forfeiting three month's interest.

 More than that, it’s usually a good idea to take into account that your investment is never in a vacuum.

 You want to have access to your cash in five years, not 30.
-But at the same time, the stock market makes you skittish — and understandably so.
+But at the same time, the stock market makes you skittish -- and understandably so.

-Scenario #1: You think the economy will improve soon.
+Scenario 1: You think the economy will improve soon

 It’s not hard to pick the best low-risk investments that will work when things are going well.
 The real question is what strategy will work best?

 If you maintain a positive outlook on the economic health of the nation, that means you think the recovery from the Great Recession will continue.

 It’s widely speculated by economists that should the economy continue to recover, the bond-buying program will be “tapered” even more at some point in the near future, and likewise, interest rates will rise.

 Even if you redeem the bond after a year (the minimum) and have to forfeit three month’s interest, it’s still a better deal than a short-term CD.

 Buy a Series I bond and put the rest in savings.
 That way, when interests rates do jump, you can invest in a more lucrative low-risk investment, like a long-term CD or CD laddering strategy.

-Scenario 2: You think the economy’s future doesn’t look good.
+Scenario 2: You think the economy’s future doesn’t look good

 If you're investing in CDs then you'll want to lock up relatively higher-interest CDs while you can.

 It should be noted, however, that interest earned on I Savings Bonds may not subject to federal income tax, so if that is a concern, it is worth taking into account.
 But otherwise, it makes sense to load up on CDs that pay the highest returns.